SAP-samples/upscale-commerce-custom-component/native-extension-examples/klarna-checkout/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/upscale-commerce-open-payment-integration)](https://api.reuse.software/info/github.com/SAP-samples/upscale-commerce-open-payment-integration)

 ## What is it?
-The Klarna Checkout native extension was created as a functional replacement for the existing Upscale checkout component.
-While Klarna Checkout is already supported as a Payment Gateway using Upscale’s Open Payment Framework, there are several features which are unavailable when used inside of the default checkout.
+The Klarna Checkout native extension is a functional replacement for the existing Upscale checkout component using the Klarna Gateway.
+While Klarna Checkout can be supported using Upscale’s Open Payment Framework, there are several features which are unavailable when used inside of the default checkout.
 With default checkout, Payment Gateways are strictly shown within the payment section of the checkout and requires that customers fill in every section of the default checkout leading up to it.
-This prevents customers from making use of pre-existing Klarna credentials and Klarna’s far more robust address validation; in some cases, it made customers enter the same address twice.
-Only minor modifications were required to retrofit the Klarna payment configuration to work as a fully standalone checkout flow, which indicates that the same should be possible for many other fully featured checkout api.
+This prevents customers from making use of pre-existing Klarna credentials and Klarna’s more robust address validation; in some cases, it made customers enter the same address twice.
+Only minor modifications were required to retrofit the Klarna payment configuration to work as a fully standalone checkout flow, which indicates that the same should be possible for many other fully featured checkout API.

 ## Setting up the Native Extension
 Follow the steps below to create your own version of the Klarna Checkout native extension: